- Degree

 - Special aspects of plant nutrition

-- Specialised plant propagation: plant in vitro cultures & seed cultivation
+- Specialised plant propagation: plant in vitro cultures and seed cultivation

 - Specialised plant protection